Lapin0t/phd-manuscript/main/03_substitution.typ

 #txsc[PoplMark] challenge~#mcite(<poplmark>).
 There are two main design points:
 how to represent variables and bindings, and how to enforce typing.
-My inclination towards correct-by-construction programming, that is, enforcing as much invariants as possible inside data structures using dependent typing makes it a natural choice is to use the _type- and scope-safe_, or _intrinsically typed and scoped_ representation of syntax.
+My inclination towards correct-by-construction programming, that is, enforcing as much invariants as possible inside data structures using dependent typing, makes it a natural choice to use the _type- and scope-safe_, or _intrinsically typed and scoped_ representation of syntax.
 Quoting #nm[Fiore] and
 #nm[Szamozvancev]~#mcite(<FioreS22>),